jfang2121/DCS211-IPO-Final-Project/ReadMe.md

 - lubridate: for manipulating date-time data
 - dplyr: part of the tidyverse, for data manipulation
 - readxl: for reading Excel files
+- pacman: for loading multiple packages at once or installing missing packages on the fly
+- string: for handling character-based data
+- broom: for turning model objects into tidy data frames

 ### Visualizations
 - Time Series: offer size ($mm USD) for global IPO activities across time; S&P 500 indices performance across industry categories across time